-2.11 Internal Capital and Risk Assessment Process Report
+2.11 Internal Capital Adequacy and Risk Assessment ("ICARA") Process

-The new framework introduces the concept of the Internal Capital and Risk Assessment ("ICARA") process, which is similar in some respects to the current Internal Capital Adequacy Assessment Process ("ICAAP"), with some key differences, to determine the Pillar II capital requirements.
+The IFR/IFD framework includes the Internal Capital Adequacy and Risk Assessment ("ICARA") process, which is used to determine the additional Pillar II capital and liquidity requirements to cover the risks identified in this process.

-Further to the above, the Company needs to keep additional capital to cover its Pillar II risks.
-The amount of this capital is determined internally by the Company through the performance of the new ICARA, and upon CySEC's request, the ICARA is collected by the CySEC and undergoes the Supervisory Review and Evaluation Process ("SREP").
-Following the SREP, the final Pillar II capital deemed as necessary by the CySEC is communicated to the Company and considered as an additional requirement affecting the minimum required Capital Adequacy Ratio.
+The additional amount of capital and liquidity, if necessary, is determined internally by the Company through the performance of the ICARA, and upon CySEC's request, the ICARA is collected and undergoes the Supervisory Review and Evaluation Process ("SREP").
+Following the SREP, the final Pillar II capital and liquidity deemed as necessary by the

+CySEC is communicated to the Company and considered as an additional requirement affecting the minimum required Capital Adequacy Ratio and Liquidity Requirement for the Company, respectively.